MyTimeMachine: Personalized Facial Age Transformation: Experiments

+To this end, we build upon face-swapping techniques by utilizing Inswapper\footnote{https://github.com/deepinsight/insightface}, a widely adopted black-box model~\cite{wang_instantid_2024} for video re-aging.
 Given a source video, we manually select a keyframe in a near-frontal pose with minimal occlusion and motion blur as the basis for re-aging.
 MyTM is then applied to this keyframe to transform the face image to the desired target age, generating a personalized re-aged face.
 Next, for each video frame, the face in the current frame and the re-aged face are input into the swapping model to generate the final re-aged result.
 This re-aged face is then pasted back onto the current frame using landmark-based warping.
 This framework requires only a single re-aged face for swapping, ensuring strong temporal consistency while preserving personalized facial identity.
 Our video re-aging pipeline is illustrated in Fig.~\ref{fig:video_reaging}.
 For further details on temporal consistency, please refer to the supplement.